mlindgren/blog-archive/source/_posts/2015-03-14-fun-with-the-microsoft-band-sdk-preview.markdown

             await App.BandClient.SensorManager.Gyroscope.StopReadingsAsync();
             await App.BandClient.SensorManager.HeartRate.StopReadingsAsync();

+            // Call Dispose to close the connect to the Band App.BandClient.Dispose();

+            // We are done with this client, so assign null to the member variable so the
-            // Removing our reference to the IBandClient will cause it to be garbage collected,
+            // IBandClient can be garbage collected
-            // thereby closing the connection.
             App.BandClient = null;
         }